boostercloud/booster/docs/README.md

 Once you have created the Azure account, you need to install the [Azure CLI](https://docs.microsoft.com/es-es/cli/azure/install-azure-cli) in your machine, by following the instructions of the Azure CLI documentation.

+Apart from that, you need to install [jq](https://stedolan.github.io/jq/download/) in your system.

 The final step consists of signing in in your Azure account from the Azure CLI:

 ```shell